|

 percentage of the total value of the property - in order

 for the insured to collect the full amount of a loss.
+Combined Loan To Value (CLTV) - The

 ratio of the total amount borrowed on all mortgages